-The GBA Fire and Safety Committee has put together the following list of Fire & Safety information
+The GBA Boating, Safety and Emergencies Committee has put together the following list of Fire & Safety information

 Fire Away: Prevention Tips for Outside the Cottage: (Download these tips – 59 KB PDF)